 Cutworms Are Attacking Your Potato Plants

-Cutworms can completely cut off your potato plants at the stem, close to the ground.
+Cutworms can chew and completely cut off your potato plants at the stem, close to the ground.
 If the potato plants that fall over are completely detached, then you likely have cutworms roaming in your garden.

-As any tomato or potato grower will tell you, a good way to prevent this cutworm damage is to use cutworm collars on your potato plants.
+As any tomato or potato grower will tell you, a good way to prevent cutworm damage is to use cutworm collars on your potato plants.

 For more information on cutworm collars and other tricks, check out my article on how to get rid of cutworms using natural methods.